rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/Resove-configuration-hierarchy/_index.md

 weight: 403
 ---

-The most common pattern in the robotics developer community is to arrive at a list of base parameters those are required for the application to run.
+A common pattern in the robotics developer community is to arrive at a list of base parameters those are required for the application to run.
 When moving from the developer testbed to real-world operations, the operators, developers, and vendors